siamsplash5/City-Animation/README.md

 5. Run <b>main.cpp</b> file.
 6. You're done.

-<b>Note:</> This project has already shown on Computer Graphics courses.
-If you download this project to show as your lab project then be careful about it.
+<b>Note: This project has already shown on Computer Graphics courses.
+If you download this project to show as your lab project then be careful about it. </b>